abeona-tech/cowsay-homepage/README.md

 ## About

 This Twitter bot tweets a random cowsay message daily.
-It was created by m3auso using a variety of technologies including Node.js, cowsay, lolcatjs, ansi-to-html, Puppeteer, and the Twitter API.
-The bot is hosted on Netlify and its source code is available on GitHub.
+It was created by m3auso using a variety of technologies including node.js, cowsay, lolcatjs, ansi-to-html, puppeteer, and twitter-api-v2.
+The bot is hosted on netlify and its source code is available on GitHub.

 ## Technologies